microsoft/surface-duo-oss-kernel.msm-4..14/Documentation/crypto/fsl/hse.rst

 - Number of AES Key Slots in Key Group (CONFIG_CRYPTO_DEV_NXP_HSE_AES_KEY_GSIZE):
   Each Key Group can store up to 256 keys and this option configures the number of keys that can be stored in the AES 256-bit key group.

+- HMAC Key Group ID within HSE Key Catalog (CONFIG_CRYPTO_DEV_NXP_HSE_HMAC_KEY_GID):
+  There can be up to 256 key groups within HSE RAM Key Catalog, each one storing a different key type.
+This option specifies which key group is used by driver for programming HMAC keys into HSE, depending on how catalog was initialized by firmware.
+Default value is 2.

+- Number of HMAC Key Slots in Key Group (CONFIG_CRYPTO_DEV_NXP_HSE_HMAC_KEY_GSIZE):
+  Each Key Group can store up to 256 keys and this option configures the number of keys that can be stored in the HMAC key group.